cerner/terra-framework/packages/terra-date-input/docs/Features.md

 <summary>Features</summary>

-1. ### Test form validation
-  1. Required field
-  1. Date before set date
-  1. Valid date
-  1. Syncs with app state
 1. ### Style control
   1. Add custom select style
-  1. Add fieldset
+  1. ✅ Add fieldset
   1. Style for locale difference
-  1. If field is in error, make all borders red
+  1. ⚠️ If field is in error, make all borders red - Check with Neil on this
   1. theme select
   1. ✅ terra-form-select and terra-form-input have different focus outlining styles (talked with Neil about this)
 1. ### Accessibility